- 14 weeks

 Yes, there are online discussions involving other students in your class.
 You will be able to speak to your tutor on the phone and contact your tutor by email.
 You can also drop into Ignite Colleges to meet with your tutor.

-Because I’m working shifts will I miss any of the content?
+If I do online distance study and am working shifts, will I miss any of the content?

 You will have online access to all content, so you will not miss content due to your work hours.
 Instead you can study at times that suit your schedule.